mehmetseckin/todo-cli/README.md

 # MST Tool

-MSTTool is a command-line interface to access the Microsoft To Do Graph API, using C# and .NET Core 3.
+MSTTool is a command-line interface to access Microsoft To Do via the Graph API, using C# and .NET Core.
 Includes:
 * an "export" function for exporting all your tasks to JSON files organized in a folder hierarchy to enable automated backups and text search.
 * a framework for making other API calls
 * *[Not Implemented]* a "sync" function to export and remove deleted tasks, so you can automate backing up your tasks to a repo or other service